Shift3/penetration-testing-challenge/readme.md

-# Shift3 Penetration Testing Challenge
+# Shift3 Penetration Testing Challenge Interview Edition

 This project is an intentionally vulnerable and exploitable blogging application to be used as a penetration testing security challenge.
 It also represents a solid list of things to NOT do as a web developer.
 Don't use this code in production; you'll have a bad time.